Germuu/ot-harjoitusty-/recipe-app/documentation/manual.md

 The user can either acces their own recipes or start finding recipes.

 ## My recipes
 The purpose of this view is to manage recipes.
-If the user has recipes, they will be displayed here.
+If the user has recipes, they will be displayed here:

 ![my recipes](https://github.com/Germuu/ot-harjoitustyo/blob/master/recipe-app/documentation/Pictures/myrecipes.png)

 The user can delete recipes by clicking on the X displayed on the right-hand side of the recipe name.
 Additionally, the user can edit recipes by clicking on their names.